Phillip Lindsay: Houston Texans

 Lindsay signed with the Houston Texans on March 30, 2021.
 He entered the 2021 season as the third running back on the depth chart behind Mark Ingram II and David Johnson.
 He played in 10 games before being released on November 23, 2021.

 Miami Dolphins

 The Miami Dolphins claimed Lindsay off waivers on November 24, 2021.
 He finished the 2021 season with 88 carries for 249 rushing yards and one rushing touchdown to go along with four receptions for 45 receiving yards and one receiving touchdown.

 Indianapolis Colts

 On May 18, 2022, Lindsay signed with the Indianapolis Colts.
 He was released on August 30, 2022, but signed to the practice squad a week later.
-He was elevated to the active roster on October 6 for the Colts' week 5 game against the Denver Broncos due to an injury to starting running back Jonathan Taylor.
-On October 15, Lindsay was elevated to the active roster Lindsay was demoted to the practice squad on November 7, then released from the Colts organization on November 10, replaced by Jake Funk.
+He was elevated to the active roster on October 6 for the Colts' Week 5 game against the Broncos due to an injury to starting running back Jonathan Taylor.
+On October 15, Lindsay was elevated to the active roster.
+Lindsay was released from the active roster and re-signed to the practice squad on November 7.
+He was then released from the Colts' practice squad on November 10, to make room for Jake Funk.

+Seattle Sea Dragons

+On April 1, 2023, Lindsay signed with the Seattle Sea Dragons of the XFL.
+Lindsay made his XFL debut on April 9, 2023, where he scored a two-yard rushing touchdown.
+The Sea Dragons folded when the XFL and United States Football League merged to create the United Football League (UFL).